ESIPFed/science-on-schema.org/README.md

 <a id="top"></a>
 ![version 0.1.0](https://img.shields.io/badge/version-0.1.0-blue.svg)

+*This guide is a continuation of the [P418 NSF EarthCube](https://github.com/earthcubearchitecture-project418/p418Vocabulary) vocabulary guidance which ended in April 2018.*

 * [Goal](#goals)
 * [Approach](#approach)
 * [Guidance Documents](#guides)

-*This guide is a continuation of the [P418 NSF EarthCube](https://github.com/earthcubearchitecture-project418/p418Vocabulary) vocabulary guidance.*

 # Goals #